vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 [strained rib](2023-12-22-strained-rib.md).
 I also ran a little less (a little over 1 mile instead of the usual 1.25 miles or higher), though my total running + walking distance was as usual (2 miles).

+## 2023-12-23: skipped jogging and strength exercises due to timing issues

+On 2023-12-23, I made a trip during the day, which was about 2 hours, and due to the timing of that trip and my need to eat after coming back, I couldn't find a good exercise slot.